 The most commonly used emulsifiers in baking are:

 The use of surfactants can increase product volume, create a fine, uniform crumb, produce a more tender crumb and crust, improve moisture retention, improve sheeting properties, and reduce staling.
-This paper will review a few of the more commonly used surfactants.
+This chapter will review a few of the more commonly used surfactants.

 Some emulsifiers form complexes with the starch and slow down the retrogradation process during storage stages.
 Glycerol mono-stearate (GMS) is one such emulsifier possessing this property and has been used extensively in the past as a bread improver.
 GMS may come in a number of forms and with varying monoglyceride contents and is at its most effective against bread staling when used as a hydrate in the alpha gel form.
 This condition is achieved over a limited range of GMS concentrations and preparation temperatures, and careful preparation is required to ensure most effective use of this emulsifier.